India monsoon rains to start withdrawing in 3-4 days: weather office

-MUMBAI India's June-September monsoon rains could start withdrawing from the north-western region of the country in the next 3-4 days, the weather department said on Tuesday.
+MUMBAI (Reuters) - India's June-September monsoon rains could start withdrawing from the north-western region of the country in the next 3-4 days, the weather department said on Tuesday.

 The monsoon usually starts withdrawing in the first week of September, but this year it has been delayed by nearly two weeks.